Washington Township, Gibson County, Indiana

 Washington Township is one of ten townships in Gibson County, Indiana.
-As of the 2010 census, its population was 785 and it contained 345 housing units.
+As of the 2020 census, its population was 731 (down from 785 at 2010) and it contained 326 housing units.
 Like Wabash Township, Washington Township also has no organized seat within the township, despite its two corporation-worthy towns Mount Olympus and Wheeling.
 Patoka, in White River Township, serves as the seat.

 Washington Township was organized in 1824, and named for President George Washington.

 History

 The Trippett-Glaze-Duncan-Kolb Farm was listed on the National Register of Historic Places in 1993, with a boundary increase in 2009.

 Geography

 According to the 2010 census, the township has a total area of 36.79 sqmi, of which 36.34 sqmi (or 98.78%) is land and 0.44 sqmi (or 1.20%) is water.